8.4 Create your journey and messages

 You then need to find the field that contains the current city of the customer in one of the available Data Sources.

-You can find the field by navigating to --demoProfileLdap--GeofenceEntry.placeContext.geo.city.
+You can find the field by navigating to --demoProfileLdap--GeofenceEntry.placeContext.geo.city

-By clicking that field, it will be added as the dynamic value for the parameter q.
+.
 This field will be populated by for instance the geolocation-service that you've implemented in your mobile app.
 In our case we will simulate this with the admin console of the demo website.
 Click OK.

 After having added the first condition, you'll see this screen.
 Click Add Path.